BournSupremacy/HUPAN/README.md

 # insert step to convert the Final.gff file to GTF format.
 mkdir 17_pan && cat /cbio/projects/015/HUPANdatabases/ref/ref.genes-ptpg-primaryseqs.gtf 16_genepredfilter/data/Final/Final.gtf > 17_pan/pan.gtf
 ```
-* hupanSLURM pTpG code is found in `/cbio/soft/HUPAN/lib/HUPANpTpGSLURM.pm`
+* hupanSLURM pTpG code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANpTpGSLURM.pm`

 **(18) Aligning the samples to the pan-genome**

 * This step does three things:
-  * First, it combines the novel sequences with the human reference sequences into one file called pan.fa.
+  * First, it combines the novel sequences with the human reference sequences into one file called `pan.fa`.
 This is the final pan-genome file.
-  * It then uses the bowtie2-build function to build a Bowtie index from the pan-genome sequences.
+  * It then uses the `bowtie2-build` function to build a Bowtie index from the pan-genome sequences.
-    * This is done interactively and requires a lot of memory, so a `screen` session and an interactive node is required for the second command: `srun --mem=50g --time=24:00:00 --pty bash`
+    * This is done interactively and requires a lot of memory, so a `screen` session and an interactive node are required for the second command: `srun --mem=50g --time=24:00:00 --pty bash`
 * Finally, it then aligns all the fastq files (of each genome) to the pan-genome file using Bowtie 2.
-The fastq files of all samples are found in 0_fastq.
+The fastq files of all samples are found in `0_fastq`.
-* The -f flag specifies Bowtie2 (not BWA), and the -s and -k flags specify the naming convention of the fastq files given (e.g. LZP0B_R1.fastq.gz)
+* The `-f` flag specifies Bowtie2 (not BWA), and the `-s` and `-k` flags specify the naming convention of the fastq files given (e.g. `LZP0B_R1.fastq.gz`)
-* 18_map2pan is the output directory.
+* `18_map2pan` is the output directory.
-* /cbio/projects/015/HUPANdatabases/images/ is where I have stored the Bowtie 2 Singularity container.
+* `/cbio/projects/015/HUPANdatabases/images/` is where I have stored the Bowtie 2 Singularity container.
 ```
 cat /cbio/projects/015/HUPANdatabases/ref/ref.fa 12_finalpangenome/non-redundant.fa > 17_pan/pan.fa
 cd 17_pan && /cbio/projects/015/HUPANdatabases/images/bowtie2-build pan.fa pan && cd ..
 hupanSLURM alignRead -f bowtie2 -t 8 -s .fastq.gz -k _R 0_fastq 18_map2pan /cbio/projects/015/HUPANdatabases/images/ 17_pan/pan
 ```
-* The final command will result in a .sam file for each fastq file (genome/individual) given.
+* The final command will result in a `.sam file` for each fastq file (genome/individual) given.
-* hupanSLURM alignRead code is found in `/cbio/soft/HUPAN/lib/HUPANmapSLURM.pm`
+* hupanSLURM alignRead code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANmapSLURM.pm`

 **(19) Converting to SAM format**

-* This step uses Samtools to convert the .sam to .bam and then sort and index the .bam files.
+* This step uses Samtools to convert the `.sam` files to `.bam` format and then sort and index the `.bam` files.
-* It takes in the .sam files in the 18_map2pan directory and outputs the sorted and indexed .bam files to the 19_panBam directory.
+* It takes in the `.sam` files in the `18_map2pan` directory and outputs the sorted and indexed `.bam` files to the `19_panBam` directory.
-* /cbio/bin is where the Samtools executable is found.
+* `/cbio/bin` is where the Samtools executable is found.
 ```
 hupanSLURM sam2bam -t 8 18_map2pan/data 19_panBam /cbio/bin
 ```
-* This will result in a .bam and .bai file for each fastq file (genome/individual) given.
+* This will result in a `.bam` and `.bai` file for each fastq file (genome/individual) given.
-* hupanSLURM sam2bam code is found in `/cbio/soft/HUPAN/lib/HUPANsamToBamSLURM.pm`
+* hupanSLURM sam2bam code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANsamToBamSLURM.pm`

 **(20) Calculating gene coverage**

 * This step calculates the coverage of each gene or CDS in all of the genomes used.
-* It does this by looking at the alignment information in the indexed and sorted .bam files from the previous step and identifying whether these alignments fall within the annotations in the pan.gtf file.
+* It does this by looking at the alignment information in the indexed and sorted `.bam` files from the previous step and identifying whether these alignments fall within the annotations in the `pan.gtf` file.
-* The results will be output to the 20_geneCov directory.
+* The results will be output to the `20_geneCov` directory.
 ```
 hupanSLURM geneCov -t 8 19_panBam/data 20_geneCov/ 17_pan/pan.gtf
 ```
-* This will result in a .sta file for each genome.
+* This will result in a `.sta` file for each genome.
-* hupanSLURM geneCov code is found in `/cbio/soft/HUPAN/lib/HUPANgeneCovSLURM.pm`
+* hupanSLURM geneCov code is found in `/cbio/projects/015/HUPANdatabases/HUPAN/lib/HUPANgeneCovSLURM.pm`

 **(21) Determing gene presence-absence variance profile**

 * This steps checks whether a gene is present or absent (based on a defined coverage threshold) for each sample.
-* The gene coverage information from the 20_geneCov directory is first combined into two files, one recording gene coverage and one recording CDS coverage.
+* The gene coverage information from the `20_geneCov` directory is first combined into two files, one recording gene coverage and one recording CDS coverage.
-  * The first input is the prefix you want to use for the merged file, and the second input is that data directory where the .sta files are.
+  * The first input is the prefix you want to use for the merged file, and the second input is that data directory where the `.sta` files are.
 * The final HUPAN command takes in the two files outputted from the previous command and creates the gene presence-absence variance profile.
 * It does this by checking the gene or CDS coverage at a certain threshold.
 HUPAN sets theirs at 95% gene coverage.
 * For this command, the two integer values are (in order) the minimum gene coverage and the minimum CDS coverage.